How To Improve Your Mental Health and mood ?

 5. Through meditation and yoga

-People with mental issues has high levels of cortisol hormone, a stress hormone which has negative side effects on the body.
+People with mental issues have high levels of cortisol hormone, a stress hormone which has negative side effects on the body.

 Researches have proved the after two weeks, participants had fewer symptoms of depression and lower levels of cortisol.
 They also had lower levels of ACTH, a hormone responsible for stimulating the release of cortisol